Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-twist_vector/unit-description.md

 ### Decoding

-We need to insert entries into the twist vector data structure, to do this we will traverse the string in reverse.
+We need to insert entries into the twist vector data structure, to achieve this we will traverse the string in reverse.

 ## Cite